What is SI?

 Students who attend SI sessions are more involved in their own learning and earn better grades.
 Research shows that students regularly average one half to one full letter grade higher than their classmates who choose not to attend.
 Students are also able to transfer the skills they learned to other classes that do not offer SI support.

 How will I know if SI is offered in my class?

 The SI leader will identify themselves on the first day of class and make an announcement about SI availability and SI session days/times.
 You can also check with the professor to see if the course you are enrolled in is linked to Supplemental Instruction.

 SI sessions start at the beginning of each term.
 The SI leader will provide specific times for the review sessions connected to your class.

 What does it cost?

 There is no charge to participate in SI.
-Students are encouraged to come regularly to SI sessions because statistics show that the more students attend, the better their grades.
+Students are encouraged to come regularly to SI sessions because statistics show that the more frequently students attend, the better their grades.

 For more information, contact: Dr. My Chau, SI Leader Supervisor, at email@example.com